 School Issued: most Upper School team sports are issued uniforms each season.
 Some teams issue warm ups in addition to uniforms.
-Intramural sports are not issued uniforms.
-Uniforms and warm ups must be returned in good condition by the published due date at the end of the season or a lost/damaged uniform fee will be charged.
-Line dry to avoid heat damage.
-Non-chlorine bleach only.
-Do not use fabric softeners.
+Uniforms and warm ups must be returned in good condition to the head coach.

 The parent(s)/guardian(s) of an athlete who receives school issued team team gear, including uniforms, practice uniforms, warm ups, equipment or equipment bags, are financially responsible for all items received.
 School issued team gear must be returned within 5 days of the final competition.
-If a student fails to return any or all of school issued team gear or if the team gear is damaged due to improper care, the student's account will be billed according to the schedule noted below.
+If a student fails to return any or all of school issued team gear or if the team gear is Jump to Table of Contents damaged due to improper care, the student's account will be billed up to \$250 for missing uniform or equipment.
 Once posted to the account, the charge will not be reversed.